YoniBL/YoniBL/README.md

-# 💫 About Me:
+# About Me:
-I am a 26 yo graduate from TAU, with a BS.c in CS.<br>Looking for my next role, continuing to learn new technologies
+Computer Science graduate @Tel-Aviv University.<br>Looking for my next role, continuing to learn new technologies

 ## 🌐 Socials: